 Survivorship begins on the day of diagnosis, although you may receive treatment for your cancer over a long period of time.
 In addition to health issues, cancer survivors face mental health, reproductive, social, employment, financial concerns and more.

 At Valley, we created a program dedicated to your survivorship needs.
 Once you finish active treatment, you will continue to visit us through our survivorship program for ongoing surveillance.

 Why Choose Valley for Breast Cancer?

-- Oncoplastic techniques: Our breast surgeons use oncoplastic techniques that combine traditional breast cancer surgery with plastic surgery.
-With these techniques, our breast surgeons can provide better cosmetic results while they meet your medical needs.
+- Oncoplastic techniques for breast surgery: Our breast surgeons use advanced oncoplastic techniques that combine traditional breast cancer surgery with plastic surgery.
+We plan your lumpectomy or mastectomy surgery with survivorship in mind.
+With oncoplastic techniques, our breast surgeons can provide better cosmetic results while they meet your medical needs.